Uniqueness of nonnegative matrix factorizations by rigidity theory: Introduction

 Matrices of size $m \times n$ and nonnegative rank at most $r$ form a semialgebraic set, which we denote by $\mathcal{M}^{m \times n}_{\leq r}$.
 We explore connections between rigidity of nonnegative matrix factorizations and boundaries of the set $\mathcal{M}^{m \times n}_{\leq r}$.
 The first motivation for this is that a matrix with a unique nonnegative matrix factorization always lies on the boundary of $\mathcal{M}^{m \times n}_{\leq r}$.
 The second motivation is that understanding boundaries of a semialgebraic set is often easier than deriving a semialgebraic description of the set, and sometimes boundaries provide the first step towards obtaining a semialgebraic description.
 This was the case for matrices of nonnegative rank at most three~\cite{kubjas2015fixed}.
-A semialgebraic description of the set $\mathcal{M}^{m \times n}_{\leq r}$ would allow one to check directly whether a matrix has nonnegative rank at most $r$ without constructing a nonnegative factorization of the matrix.
+This semialgebraic description gives an algorithm, polynomial in $m$ and $n$, to decide if a rank-three matrix has nonnegative rank three by checking one condition for each possible boundary component.
+A semialgebraic description of the set $\mathcal{M}^{m \times n}_{\leq r}$ would in general allow one to check directly whether a matrix has nonnegative rank at most $r$ without constructing a nonnegative factorization of the matrix.
 Neither boundaries nor a semialgebraic description of $\mathcal{M}^{m \times n}_{\leq r}$ is known for $r \geq 4$.
 Vavasis showed that computing nonnegative rank is NP-hard~\cite{vavasis2009on} and the best known algorithm for deciding whether an $m\times n$ matrix has nonnegative rank at most $r$ runs in time $(mn)^{O(r^2)}$ by the work of Moitra~\cite{moitra2016an}.
-A necessary and sufficient condition for a matrix to lie on the boundary of $\mathcal{M}^{m \times n}_{\leq 3}$ is that it contains a zero or all its size three nonnegative factorizations are infinitesimally rigid.
-This is not true for higher nonnegative rank.
+A necessary and sufficient condition for a matrix to lie on the boundary of $\mathcal{M}^{m \times n}_{\leq 3}$ is that it contains a zero or all its size three nonnegative factorizations are infinitesimally rigid \cite{mond2003stochastic}.
+This is not true for $r>3$.
 Example~\ref{example:Shitov} provides a nonnegative matrix factorization that is locally and globally rigid, and hence on the boundary, but not infinitesimally rigid.
 Furthermore, in Section~\ref{sec:MSvS_example} we will see matrices on the boundary of $\mathcal{M}^{m \times n}_{\leq r}$ with nonnegative factorizations that are not even locally rigid.